Morriz/mostack/README.md

 * Helm (if on osx it will detect and autoinstall)
 * Forked [Morriz/nodejs-demo-api](https://github.com/Morriz/nodejs-demo-api)
-* [Letsencrypt staging CA](https://letsencrypt.org/certs/fakelerootx1.pem) (click and add to your cert manager temporarily if you'd like to bypass browser warnings about https)
+* [Letsencrypt staging CA](https://letsencrypt.org/certs/fakelerootx1.pem) (click and add to your browser's cert manager temporarily if you'd like to bypass browser warnings about https)
+* ssh passwordless sudo access.
+On OSX I have to add my key like this: `ssh-add -K ~/.ssh/id_rsa`.
-* In case you run minikube, for kube-lego to work (it autogenerates letsencrypt certs), make sure port 80 and 443 are portforwarded to your local machine:
+* In case you run minikube, for `cert-manager` to work (it autogenerates letsencrypt certs), make sure port 80 and 443 are portforwarded to your local machine:
 	* by manipulating your firewall
 	* or by tunneling a domain from [ngrok](https://ngrok.io) (and using that as `$CLUSTER_HOST` in the config below):
 	    * free account: only http works since we can't load multiple tunnels (80 & 443) for one domain